 Your restaurant will need tools to prepare food, but it will also need things like a point-of-sale system to track orders and customers’ bills.

-It’s important to consider the equipment and tools your restaurant will need and to budget for that when you’re first starting the business.
+It’s important to consider the kitchen equipment and tools your restaurant will need and to budget for that when you’re first starting the business.
 Skimping on tools is a bad idea that can cause problems down the road, so make sure you get good equipment that will last for a while.

 10. Keep up with your restaurant's tax obligations